 1. Makita XSL02Z Cordless Miter Saw – Best Overall

-The Makita XSL02Z features a powerful 18-volt rechargeable motor that can deliver 5700 RPM of cutting power.
-At just under 30 pounds, it’s extremely lightweight for a miter saw, which allows you to transport it in ways not usually possible with a standard miter saw.
-It has a large diameter cutting capacity and can cut boards up to 2 x 12 inches in size.
+The Makita XSL02Z features a powerful 18-volt rechargeable motor that can deliver 5,700 RPM of cutting power.
+At just under 30 pounds, it’s incredibly lightweight for a miter saw, which allows you to transport it in ways not usually possible with a standard miter saw.
+It has a large diameter cutting capacity and can cut boards up to 2 x 12 inches.
 A four-steel rail sliding system increases rigidity so you can produce superior cuts.

 2. Milwaukee M18 Cordless Miter Saw